 All Things Must Fight to Live, which chronicled his years covering the war in the Democratic Republic of Congo for

 Harper's and the Associated Press.
-His forthcoming book,
+His book

 "[An] inspiring story of curiosity and ingenuity." —